kearnz/autoimpute/docs/source/user_guide/getting_started.rst

-.. role:: raw-html-m2r(raw)
-   :format: html

 Getting Started
 ===============

 The sections below provide a high level overview of the ``Autoimpute`` package.
-This page takes you through installation, motivation, main features, imputation methods supported, and basic usage of the package.
+This page takes you through installation, dependencies, main features, imputation methods supported, and basic usage of the package.
 It also provides links to get in touch with the authors, review our lisence, and review how to contribute.

 Installation
 ------------